-In the 5 on 5 game, players can go almost the whole game without repeatedly touching the ball.
+During the 5 on 5 game, players can go almost the whole game without repeatedly touching the ball.
 In 3 on 3, you could touch the ball EVERY possession.
 When the player gets more experience handling the ball during game situations, the player is going to improve much more than the players who hardly touch the ball in 5 on 5.
 It doesn’t matter if you are the point guard or the star post player, you’re still going to get more touches in 3 on 3.

 A lot of younger players, especially under the age of 12 don’t have the skill, strength, or experience to utilize their basketball skills with 10 players on the court.
 3 on 3 gives them more room to operate and practice their skills.

-Players learn the game.
+In 3v3 basketball players learn the game.

 When there are only six (3 on 3) players on the court, players are more inclined to run the pick-and-roll, screen away, and screen the ball without a coach even telling them to do so, because there are fewer options out there.
 After a while, they will start to figure things out for themselves which is FANTASTIC and exactly what you want the players to do.
 With ten (5 on 5) players on the court, a lot of those options aren’t there because they lack skill, strength, and experience.
 Now, with fewer players on the court, it gives them a split second longer to recognize a situation.